clocktower-protocol/clocktower-docs/docs/whitepaper/v2_whitepaper.md

 This section explores the main actors and lifecycle of the protocol, which can be modeled as a three phase process.

-A) Creation
+I) Creation
-In the creation phase (Figure 1) a Provider configures a good or service they would like to provide at a fixed interval (weekly, monthly, yearly, etc).
+In the creation phase (see Figure 1) a Provider configures a good or service they would like to provide at a fixed interval (weekly, monthly, yearly, etc).
 This can be done through direct interaction with the contract or, in most cases, through a website providing a simple user interface.
-Regardless, this involves a Provider making a function call to the Clocktower contract, specifying parameters of the subscription includiong the amount of the payment, ERC20 token(s) accepted, description/details of the subscription to be saved in call data, the payment interval, and the due date of the payment.
+Regardless, this process involves a Provider making a function call to the Clocktower contract, specifying parameters of the subscription includiong the amount of the payment, ERC20 token(s) accepted, description/details of the subscription to be saved in call data, the payment interval, and the due date of the payment.

 ```
 function createSubscription(uint amount, address token, Details calldata details, Frequency frequency, uint16 dueDay) external payable {